Key Takeaways

 Why Choose Connor’s Pest Pros:

-Possums (properly called opossums in North America) are marsupials with dietary habits that directly influence the appearance of their droppings.
+Possums (properly called opossums in North America) are marsupials with dietary habits that affect what their droppings look like.
+Their omnivorous diet includes insects, fruits, small vertebrates, and occasionally carrion, giving their scat a distinctive look.

 How Big Is Possum Poop?